EDCD/EDDI/SpeechResponder/Variables.md

     - `pips_eng` a decimal value indicating the power distributor allocation to engines
     - `pips_wea` a decimal value indicating the power distributor allocation to weapons
     - `firegroup` an integer value indicating the ship's currently selected firegroup
     - `gui_focus` the commander's current focus.
-Can be one of "none", "internal panel" (right panel), "external panel" (left panel), "communications panel" (top panel), "role panel" (bottom panel), "station services", "galaxy map", or "system map"
+Can be one of
+      - "none",
+      - "internal panel" (right panel),
+      - "external panel" (left panel),
+      - "communications panel" (top panel),
+      - "role panel" (bottom panel),
+      - "station services",
+      - "galaxy map",
+      - "system map",
+      - "orrery",
+      - "fss mode",
+      - "saa mode", or
+      - "codex"
     - `latitude` a decimal value indicating the ship's current latitude (if near a surface)
     - `longitude` a decimal value indicating the ship's current longitude (if near a surface)
     - `altitude` a decimal value indicating the ship's current altitude (if in flight near a surface)
     - `heading` a decimal value indicating the ship's current heading (if near a surface)
+    - `analysis_mode` a boolean value indicating whether the ship's HUD is currently in Analysis Mode
+    - `night_vision` a boolean value indicating whether night vision is currently active

 ---
 ## VoiceDetail